 Santa Teresa Costa Rica

-Santa Teresa is a booming travel destination in Costa Rica, white sand beaches and consistent surf attracts especially surfers and a growing number of travelers each year.
+Santa Teresa is a booming travel destination in Costa Rica, with its white sand beaches and consistent surf attracting surfers and a growing number of travelers each year.

-For many people, surfing is the main pursuit, and many visitors receive their first surf lesson in Santa Teresa.
-Apart from challenging surf spots for experts, there are also the easy-going breaks of Playa Carmen for novice surfers.
-Many hotels offer surf instruction and surf camps in Santa Teresa.
+For many people, surfing is the main pursuit, and Santa Teresa is an ideal destination for both novice and expert surfers.
+Many visitors receive their first surf lesson in Santa Teresa, and hotels offer surf instruction and surf camps.

 Santa Teresa has a population of around 3000 people but in temporary holiday homes, apartments, and hotels there’s a floating population of 3,575 people who spend their time mostly during the dry season, Santa Teresa is a tourist area, which hosts 44 hotels, 59 tourist rental houses, and 49 restaurants.